DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-Thus, it is possible to display the dhtmlxWindow-based View in any necessary View.
+Thus, it is possible to display the DHTMLX Window based View in any necessary View.

-### Initialization of the dhtmlxLayout component
+### Initialization of the DHTMLX Layout component

-Let's consider 3 method of rendering a View via the **show()** method, one of which implies rendering of the View directly in the DHTMLX Layout component:
+Let's consider 3 methods of rendering a View via the **show()** method, one of which implies rendering of the View directly in the DHTMLX Layout component:

 1\.
 It is possible to render views with the help of the **show()** method: